Updated on March 17, 2023 by Julie McCool

 Herndon Festival, Herndon

-Four days of fun combine an outdoor concert series with a summertime carnival.
-The event includes two fireworks displays, an arts and craft show, business expo, 10K/5K races, fitness expo, and a Kids’ Alley where children can have a hands-on art experience.
+Four days of fun combine an outdoor concert series with a summertime carnival in Herndon's historic downtown.
+The event includes two fireworks displays, arts and craft show, business expo, 10K/5K races, fitness expo, and a Kids’ Alley where children can have a hands-on art experience.

 Manassas Heritage Railway Festival, Manassas

-Celebrate Virginia’s rich railroad history at a day-long event featuring train memorabilia, specialty vendors, and live performances, then board a train excursion for a fun-filled ride to Clifton and back.
+Celebrate Virginia's rich railroad history at a day-long event featuring train memorabilia, specialty vendors, and live performances in historic Manassas.
+Then board a train excursion for a fun-filled ride to the charming town of Clifton and back.

 Celebrate Fairfax!, Fairfax County Government Center

-The weekend-long Celebrate Fairfax!
-Festival features 25 acres of concerts, carnival rides, nightly fireworks, family programs, green living info, giant lawn games, and more family fun.
-More than 130 performances on eight stages present national, regional and local artists.
+Celebrate Fairfax! features 25 acres of concerts, carnival rides, nightly fireworks, family programs, green living info, giant lawn games, and more family fun all weekend long.
+More than 130 performances on eight stages present national, regional, and local artists.